thelfer/tfel/docs/web/install.md

 from the sources on posix-compliant systems.
 Please note that the main systems on which `TFEL` was developed is `Linux`.
 Extensive testing on other posix-compliant operating systems, notably `FreeBSD`, is lacking, although compilation and unit testing is known to work.
+A page dedicated to `FreeBSD` is available [here](install-freebsd.html).

 The installation on [Windows plateform](http://windows.microsoft.com) is described in the following pages: